Gun Control Act of 1968: Commentary

 In a June 1966 essay, Neal Knox wrote that what was then called the Dodd Bill was opposed by outdoorsmen and conservationists Harry R. Woodward, C. R. Gutermuth of the Wildlife Management Institute, Richard H. Stroud of the Sport Fishing Institute, Howard Carter Jr. of the National Shooting Sports Foundation, E. C. Hadley of the Sporting Arms and Ammunition Manufacturers' Institute, Robert T. Dennis of the Izaak Walton League, "and countless other sportsmen, and sportsmen and industry groups" because it would have a far-reaching and damaging effect on the hunting and shooting sports, while failing to reduce crime.

 In his remarks upon signing the act in October 1968, Johnson said:

 Congress adopted most of our recommendations.
 But this bill—as big as this bill is—still falls short, because we just could not get the Congress to carry out the requests we made of them.
 I asked for the national registration of all guns and the licensing of those who carry those guns.
 For the fact of life is that there are over 160 million guns in this country—more firearms than families.
 If guns are to be kept out of the hands of the criminal, out of the hands of the insane, and out of the hands of the irresponsible, then we just must have licensing.
 If the criminal with a gun is to be tracked down quickly, then we must have registration in this country.
 The voices that blocked these safeguards were not the voices of an aroused nation.
 They were the voices of a powerful lobby, a gun lobby, that has prevailed for the moment in an election year.

 At the time of its passage in 1968, NRA executive vice president Franklin Orth wrote in American Rifleman that "the measure as a whole appears to be one that the sportsmen of America can live with".

 In the May 1993 issue of Guns & Ammo magazine, Jews for the Preservation of Firearms Ownership (JPFO) compared the GCA to Nazi gun laws.

-In a 2011 article noting the death of former U.S. Senator James A. McClure, the NRA called provisions of the GCA "draconian".
-McClure was cosponsor of the Firearm Owners Protection Act (FOPA) of 1986, also called the McClure-Volkmer Act.
+In a 2011 article noting the death of former U.S. senator James A. McClure, the NRA called provisions of the GCA "draconian".
+McClure was a cosponsor of the Firearm Owners Protection Act (FOPA) of 1986, also called the McClure-Volkmer Act.

 Political scientist Robert Spitzer wrote in 2011 that the Gun Control Act of 1968 "provides an ideal case study to highlight the political processes affecting a direct effort to regulate firearms".
 He also stated in his book that President Johnson's proposal called for national registration of all guns as well as licensing for all gun carriers, but his influence over the enacted law was small.
 House Rules Committee chair William Colmer only released H.R.
 17735 to the floor after Judiciary Committee chair Emanuel Celler promised to oppose efforts to add licensing and registration provisions.